Stellucidam/AUI_ChatGPTs_paper/draft.md

 # References

 1. GDPR (EU) 2016/679 of the European Parliament and of the Council.
 Regulation on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.

 2. Hanover Research.
 (2023). *Benefits, challenges, and sample use cases of AI in higher education*.

 3. Chan, R. Y., & Hu, C. (2023).
 Students’ voices on generative AI perceptions, benefits, and challenges in higher education.

 4. Farrelly, T., & Baker, N. (2023).
 Generative artificial intelligence: Implications and considerations for higher education practice. *Education Sciences, 13*(1109). https://doi.org/10.3390/educsci13111109

 5. Gimpel, H., Haferkorn, M., & Schmidt, R. (2023). *Unlocking the power of generative AI models and systems in education*.

 6. McDonald, C., Smith, J., & Brown, A. (2024). *Generative artificial intelligence in higher education: Evidence from an analysis of institutional policies and guidelines*.

 7. Giannini, S. (2023).
 Reflections on generative AI and the future of education. *UNESCO*.

 8. (2024).
 Generative artificial intelligence (AI) in higher education: A comprehensive review of opportunities, challenges, and implications. *Retrieved from* [link to the document if available].

+9. Chiu, T. K. F. (2023).
+Generative Artificial Intelligence in Higher Education: Evidence from an Analysis of Institutional Policies and Guidelines.
+Journal of Technology and Science Education, 1(2), 1-19.